Eklan-UK/eklana-ai-frontend/docs/weekly-challenge-ui-spec.md

 | `vocabulary` | `fill_blank` or `key_phrases` |
 | `grammar` | `fill_blank` |

-This is determined by Gemini at generation time.
+This is determined by GPT-5.5 at generation time.
 The UI does not need to compute it.